ungoogled-software/ungoogled-chromium/BUILDING.md

 * gperf as `gperf`
 * bison as `bison`

-See `build.py` for more on customizing the build environment or process.

 #### Build

 To make sure that the GN tool builds correctly, make sure you run `vcvarsall` in the build command-line with the correct arguments: